TeenLife

 Why did you choose to participate in a pre-college summer program?

-Being my last summer as a high school student, I decided to make the best use possible of it with that being to spend my summer preparing for demanding collegiate life head-on at one of the world’s most renowned universities in the Nation’s Capital.
+I decided to make the most of my last summer as a high school student by spending it preparing preparing for demanding collegiate life head-on at one of the world’s most renowned universities in the nation’s capital.

 How did you decide which summer program was right for you?

-Upon deciding to attend a program, I was immediately drawn to Georgetown’s great variety of options.
-Georgetown offers an array of programs ranging from one-week seminars to five weeks of college credit courses.
-Ultimately, I selected the five-week college credit program in which I was able to take multiple college credit-granting courses alongside Georgetown students of all ages.
+I was immediately drawn to Georgetown’s many options.
+Georgetown offers various programs ranging from one-week seminars to five weeks of college credit courses.
+Ultimately, I selected the five-week college credit program in which I could take multiple college credit-granting courses alongside Georgetown students of all ages.
 Wanting a head-start in college, I knew this program was right for me because of the rigor and challenge it posed, all of which was completely worth it.

 What was a typical day in your summer program?

-A typical day in my summer program included catching breakfast with a friend at the nearby deli shop Wisemiller’s (where the bagels are amazing!) and then finishing up any work from the day before in preparation for my 1:30 p.m.
-U.S. Political Systems class.
-Getting out at 3:30 p.m., I would then head to Epicurean to catch lunch before my 5:45 p.m.
-Intermediate Spanish class and, if time permitted, engage in a fun activity hosted by the Georgetown Summer Hoya staff ranging from sand volleyball to hilarious ice-breakers.
+A typical day in my summer program included catching breakfast with a friend at the nearby deli shop Wisemiller’s (where the bagels are amazing!) and then finishing up any work from the day before in preparation for my 1:30 U.S. Political Systems class.
+After class ended at 3:30, I would head to Epicurean to catch lunch before my 5:45 Intermediate Spanish class and, if time permitted, engage in a fun activity hosted by the Georgetown Summer Hoya staff ranging from sand volleyball to hilarious ice-breakers.

-Getting out of my second class at 7:45 p.m., I quickly found my new friends and we’d do many things either on campus or on the bustling M Street that Georgetown’s known for.
-We would do things like seeing the latest movie and get a burger, or, we’d stay right on campus and do face masks with our entire floor.
+After my second class ended at 7:45, my new friends and I would do something either on campus or on the bustling M Street that Georgetown’s known for, like catch the latest movie and get a burger.
+Or we might stay on campus and do face masks with our entire floor.
 It’s truly a routine I’ll never forget!

 What was the most memorable moment of your summer?